AdityaDevadiga/Redfin_Data_Pipeline_with_AIRFLOW/README.md

-# Redfin Data Analytics Pipeline
+# Automate the Redfin Data Analytics Pipeline

 This repository contains scripts and configurations for setting up a data analytics pipeline using Apache Airflow, AWS EMR, and Spark for analyzing Redfin data.
 The following steps assume you are working inside an AWS EC2 instance.